 We work together with our customers to ensure that employee confidentiality is preserved, while also providing managers and senior leadership with real-time engagement analytics.

 Because every one of our customers has unique requirements, we encourage each of them as Data Controllers to make active decisions in terms of balancing the privacy and usability of their data.

 4. What is Peakon’s policy on revealing the identity of an employee?

 We will only reveal the identity of an employee in exceptional circumstances, and where we have a lawful and legitimate basis for doing so.
 For example, we may consider (based on comments left by an individual or their coworkers) that an employee is experiencing, or at risk of physical, mental or emotional harm (including self-harm) and requires support.
 There may also be times when we could reveal the identity of an employee to prevent or detect an unlawful act (such as fraud or other criminal act).

 5. Have you revealed the identity of an employee on the request of employer?

-We only reveal identity when a request is considered in line with our policy on revealing anonymity, and refers to a circumstance where the employee in question is experiencing or at risk of physical, mental or emotional harm and requires support.
+We only reveal identity when a request is considered in line with our policy on revealing confidentiality, and refers to a circumstance where the employee in question is experiencing or at risk of physical, mental or emotional harm and requires support.
 We have an escalation process and approval workflow to ensure that we handle identity requests in a responsive and rigorous way that prioritises the best interests of the respondent.

 All of the requests we’ve received so far have been through this process and considered in line with our internal policies, and in each case they referred to circumstances where the employee in question was experiencing or at risk of physical, mental or emotional harm.